MDash-NITAP/Nucleotide-Polymorphism/README.md

   ### For the Gene file
     1. Create a folder with the name of the gene
     2. Inside the above folder, create another folder '_raw_fasta'
-    3. Save the downloaded fasta/txt files inside the folder '_raw_fasta'
+    3. Save the downloaded fasta/txt file(s) inside the folder '_raw_fasta'

 Upon running the program, it will display a menu: